SAFE: An LLM-as-Verifier Framework for Evidence-Grounded Multi-Hop Reasoning: Appendix

-~ To evaluate the effectiveness of our training data curation strategy, we conducted an ablation study comparing the performance of feedback models trained strictly on synthetically generated error-injected data (``Synthetic Only'') against models trained on the full dataset, which incorporates our analysis-driven refinement strategy (``Refined'').
-The results, spanning various model architectures and parameter sizes, are detailed in Table~\ref{tab:synthetic_vs_refined}.
+To evaluate the effect of targeted refinement in verifier training, we compare two variants: a verifier trained only on synthetic error-injected examples (``Synthetic Only'') and the final verifier trained with additional hard cases collected through our analysis-driven refinement strategy (``Refined'').
+Table~\ref{tab:synthetic_vs_refined} reports the results across generator models with different architectures and sizes.

-Overall, integrating the refined data yields a consistent and noticeable performance improvement, demonstrating a +2.4 pp gain on average across all evaluated models.
-Notably, the most significant enhancements are observed on MuSiQue, the most challenging dataset in our benchmark, which sees an average improvement of +3.3 pp. This indicates that the refined training data provides crucial supervisory signals for diagnosing complex, deeply entangled reasoning errors that purely programmatic synthetic error injection fails to capture adequately.
+Overall, adding refined training examples consistently improves performance, yielding an average gain of +2.9 pp across all evaluated models.
+The largest gains appear on MuSiQue, the most challenging benchmark in our evaluation, where the average improvement reaches +4.2 pp. This suggests that synthetic error injection provides broad coverage of diagnostic categories, while targeted refinement captures more complex reasoning failures that arise during actual inference.

-When analyzing individual models, the impact of the full dataset is most pronounced in the Llama 3.1 8B model, which exhibits a substantial average performance jump of +6.3 pp, including a remarkable +8.0 pp increase on MuSiQue.
-Furthermore, even for highly capable larger models such as Gemma 3 12B, the refined data contributes a robust +2.6 pp average improvement.
-While the gains are more marginal for models like Qwen 2.5 14B (+0.4 pp average) and there is a negligible regression for Qwen 3 4B on HotpotQA (-0.2 pp), the overarching trend overwhelmingly validates our dataset construction approach.
+At the model level, the improvement is most pronounced for Llama-3.1-8B, which gains +6.1 pp on average and +8.6 pp on MuSiQue.
+The refined data also improves Gemma-3-12B by +3.0 pp on average.
+The gains are smaller for Qwen2.5-14B, with a +0.4 pp average improvement, and Qwen3-4B shows a slight regression on HotpotQA of -0.2 pp. Despite these small variations, the overall trend shows that targeted refinement improves the verifier's ability to handle diverse inference-time failure modes.

-Ultimately, this ablation confirms that relying solely on synthetic error injection is insufficient for training a highly robust feedback model.
-The inclusion of the full, analysis-driven refined dataset is essential for helping the model generalize across diverse and subtle failure modes, thereby maximizing the efficacy of inference-time reasoning correction.
+This ablation shows that synthetic error injection alone is not sufficient for training the final verifier.
+Adding refinement examples helps the verifier generalize beyond controlled synthetic errors and better support step-level correction during generation.